 Despite what they may imply, the symptoms of limbic ADD do not indicate depression.
 A patient with limbic ADD actually has an overactive limbic area in their brain.
 The limbic area is responsible for regulating mood.
 Limbic ADD is treated by increasing a patient’s dopamine levels.

 Ring of Fire ADD gets its name from the familiar “red ring” that shows up in brain scans of individuals with this attention disorder.
-Essentially, a person who has ring of fire ADD has several overactive areas throughout their brain.
-Symptoms of ring of fire ADD tend to be sporadic.
+Essentially, a person who has this kind of attention deficit disorder has several overactive areas throughout their brain.
+Symptoms of this type of ADD tend to be sporadic.
 Some examples include, but are not limited to, the following:

 Treatment for ring of fire ADD includes diet changes and blood pressure medication.
 Stimulants, however, may be harmful when prescribed to people with this attention disorder.

-Anxious ADD is characterized by the basic symptoms of ADD accompanied by tension, anxiety, stomachaches, and headaches.
-Typically, the physical aches and pains manifest due to stress.
-Brain scans of individuals suffering from anxious ADD show a very high basal ganglia.
-Anxious ADD is treated through the use of antidepressants, calming supplements, and relaxation.
+Anxious ADD is characterized by the basic symptoms of attention deficit disorder accompanied by tension, anxiety, stomachaches, and headaches.
+Typically, physical aches and pains manifest due to stress.
+Brain scans of individuals suffering from anxious ADD show very high basal ganglia.
+Anxious attention deficit disorder is treated through the use of antidepressants, calming supplements, and relaxation.

 A patient must present symptoms of an attention disorder for at least six months before a healthcare professional can make a diagnosis.
 Symptoms usually interfere with a person’s work or school life.
 The most common attention disorders symptoms are as follows: